 This term we are studying animals, including humans.
 Children will:

 - describe the simple functions of the basic parts of the digestive system in humans

 - identify the different types of teeth in humans and their simple functions

 - construct and interpret a variety of food chains, identifying producers, predators and prey.

 Our science lessons include lots of investigations, giving children the opportunity to bring science to life and test their scientific ideas.

-In French this term, our topics are: transport and countries
+In French this term, our topics are: Likes and Dislikes